Demystifying Essential Mutual Fund Terminology

 Growth and Income Fund

-You’d find this Portfolio type in Stocks.
+This Portfolio type is commonly found in Stocks.

 Balanced Fund